Aeonoi/StudyIt/README.md

 * [ ] Track how long the user has logged in for
 * [ ] Track how many consecutive days (streak) the user has been logged in for
+* Queries the different days and checks if they are back to back.
 * [ ] Create a rank system for these data points (bronze, silver, etc.)
+* Lose points for not accomplishing certain milestones
 * [ ] Have medals/achievements for reaching certain points

 ### Settings/Preferences:

 * [ ] Open settings: (Enable/Disable leaving tab when timer is on)

+### Studying Habits (WIP):

+* [ ] Try to promote healthy studying habits.

 ## Getting Started